 As you already know, water is the leather’s number one enemy.
 As cowboy boots get wet from the previous step, it’s time to dry them!

-Cowboy boots will be stored in the hot house within 24 hours to completely dry them from the inside out.
+Cowboy boots will be stored in a hot house within 24 hours to completely dry them from the inside out.

 The temperature in a hot house ranges from 100 to 120 degrees.